 Esophagectomy is a surgery to remove all or part of the esophagus, which is the tube food moves through on its way from the mouth to the stomach.
 When the esophagus is removed, the stomach is pulled up into the chest and reattached to keep the food passageway intact.
 This stretching of the stomach takes away the ability to eat large meals, as there is no longer a large "holding area" for food to be digested.
 Nutrition is an important part of healing and preventing weight loss after surgery.
 Patients can experience nausea, vomiting, acid reflux, and dumping syndrome.
 This article will review some ways to decrease these symptoms.
-Check with your healthcare team for specific recommendations for your case.
+Check with your healthcare team for specific recommendations for your case and for a meal plan immediately after surgery.

 After the surgery, the remaining esophagus may not be able to move foods as easily from your mouth to your stomach.
 Certain foods can block the esophagus or be difficult to swallow.
 Some people complain of food "sticking", or have midsternal (behind the breast bone) pain.
 This may be prevented or resolved by sipping fluids when eating solid foods, chewing foods well, eating soft or chopped foods and avoiding tough, gummy, or stringy foods.